So, you have decided you are interested in our program. Now what?

 Student teaching is a full time, 20 week commitment.
-Once you have completed all your course work (both subject matter and professional education) you will enroll in 15 units of student teaching during a single semester and its associated 2 unit seminar.
+Once you have completed all your course work (both subject matter and professional education) you will enroll in 15 units of student teaching during a single semester and its associated 3 unit seminar.
 You are expected to be at the school all day long.
-Most science students are placed in both a middle school and a high school for their student teaching experience.
-Most will teach one section at middle school and two classes at the high school.
-(That assignment can be rearranged to include two middle school and one high school class.)
 You will ultimately be responsible for creating lessons, teaching classes and grading student work.
 You are expected to be at the school all day long.
 You will observe your master teacher and other teachers in the school.
 You will learn how a school works by attending department and faculty meetings and conferences, and other extra-curricular events.

-During student teaching you will be observed by university supervisors (at least six times by each of your supervisors).
-Faculty will be assigned to visit you in both schools.
+During student teaching you will be observed by university supervisors (at least 6-10 times by each of your supervisors).
 You will also participate in the student teaching seminar on campus.

 If you are employed as a science teacher when it comes time to student teach you can petition to complete student teaching while on the job.
 A list of conditions must be met when using a job for student teaching.
-See Drs.
-Kisiel or Henriques or Nickles and the Single Subject Office to find out more about this option.
-If the application to use your job for student teaching is successful you could complete student teaching on an Emergency Permit or as an Intern.
+See Tim Williamson and the Single Subject Office to find out more about this option.

 If a student fails or withdraws from Student Teaching he/she may petition to re-enroll in student teaching in a subsequent semester.
 In virtually all cases, there will be additional stipulations put on students in this situation.
 We do this to increase the likelihood of success the second time.
 Students in this situation are usually prohibited from using a job for student teaching, especially the first year of the job.
-Again, see Drs.
-Kisiel or Nickles or Henriques for details.
+Again, see Tim Williamson for details.

 Deadlines to apply for student teaching are firm.
 Those students wishing to student teach during fall semester will apply no later than March 1st the previous semester.
 Those wishing to student teach during spring semester will apply no later than October 1st the previous semester.
-In order to get an application to student teach you must attend a "student teaching application meeting".
-This is the only way to get a student teaching application.
 You must be subject matter competent when you apply to student teach.
 See the listing of dates and locations for student teaching application meetings.